Facts about Ethel Kennedy

 Ethel Kennedy Biography

-Ethel Kennedy’s son Michael Kennedy died in a 1997 skiing accident… Another son, David, died of a drug overdose in 1984… Her daughter, Kathleen Kennedy Townsend, is the Lieutenant Governor of Maryland...
-When her husband was killed, Ethel Kennedy was pregnant with their eleventh child, Rory.
+Ethel Kennedy’s son Michael Kennedy died in a 1997 skiing accident… Another son, David, died of a drug overdose in 1984… Her daughter, Kathleen Kennedy Townsend, was the Lieutenant Governor of Maryland from 1995-2003… When her husband was killed, Ethel Kennedy was pregnant with their eleventh child, Rory.
 (Ethel’s nephew John Kennedy Jr. was killed in a 1999 plane crash while flying to attend Rory’s wedding)… Robert Kennedy was assassinated five years after the death of John Kennedy and just two months after the assassination of civil rights leader Martin Luther King… Michael Skakel was sentenced to 20 years to life in prison, but in 2018 his conviction was vacated by the Connecticut Supreme Court, which said his original trial lawyer was incompetent.